sigitp-git/expense-manager-multiuser-datastore-cognito/README.md

 ## Objectives

 - Expense Manager with React Hooks: useState, useEffect, useReducer, useContext

-- All States managed by React Hooks, no Redux
+- All States managed by React Hooks + Amplify DataStore, no Redux
 - States:
     - expenses => Sync expenses state with Amplify DataStore for Offline and Online persistent data
       - id (ID! on schema.graphql)
       - date (UNIX Timestamp for sorting, Float! on schema.graphql)
       - description (String!)
       - amount (String! => ParseFloat for processing)
       - note (String)
     - filters
       - text, default: ''
       - sortBy, default: 'date', other option: 'amount'
       - startDate, default: firstDay
       - endDate, default: lastDay
     - status (printing messages to dashboard during CRUD operations)
 - Sync state with Amplify DataStore on initial App mount
 - Save state to Amplify DataStore only on dependency-state changes (expenses state)
 - Integrate Amplify DataStore
 - Offline and Online support with Amplify DataStore
+- Combination of DataStore subscription and useEffect hooks for real-time update of state changes

 PS: Expense.createdAt is of type Float.
 To support auto population change the type to AWSDateTime or String